First female head of Nobel's literature award body has died

 Danius, who was a literature critic, professor and writer, served as the first female permanent secretary of the Swedish Academy between 2015 and 2018.

-She published a book last year on singer-songwriter Bob Dylan having played a central role in the decision to award the 2016 literature award to the U.S. musician.
+She published a book last year on singer-songwriter Bob Dylan.
+She played a central role in the decision to award the 2016 literature award to the U.S. musician.

 Danius left the Swedish Academy, established in 1786, in February in the wake of a sex abuse and financial crime scandal that broke out in 2017.
 She wasn't accused of wrongdoing.